draik/ender-3/README.md

     - #define ADVANCED_PAUSE_FEATURE (enable advanced pause feature)
     - #define PARK_HEAD_ON_PAUSE (park during pause and filament change)
     - #define HOME_BEFORE_FILAMENT_CHANGE (go home before filament change)

+## Marlin 2.0.6 Build 2 (firmware-20200915-204809.bin)
+Almost caught the printer on fire during power up.
+This was caused from how
+BLTouch was being connected to the Creality v4.2.7 board.
+Disabled the
+connection method that I was not using, removed the Z stop connector, and
+plugged in the BLTouch as I did with the v1.1.3 board.
+Everything is working
+as expected, with all options I need.

+### Changes
+**Configuration.h**

+    - //#define Z_MIN_PROBE_PIN 17 // Pin 32 is the RAMPS default